INVESTIGAM – Open Science Web Site

-InvestigaM, the research portal run by Consorcio Madroño, is meant to disseminate the results of the research activities which are carried out at its member and associate institutions, including both publications and research data.
+InvestigaM, the open science portal run by Consorcio Madroño, is meant to disseminate the results of the research activities which are carried out at its member and associate institutions, including both publications and research data.
 It is operated under the framework of the commitment by Consorcio Madroño and its member universities to Open Access and Open Science.

 e-cienciaDatos is a multidisciplinary data repository which hosts the scientific datasets of researchers from the public universities in the Autonomous Region of Madrid and the UNED, members of Consorcio Madroño, in order to increase the visibility of those data, ensure their preservation, provide access to them and facilitate their reuse.